Call it destiny. Call it fate.

 Intersecting in Southern Indiana

-The DeJernett family ended up in Washington, Indiana, around 1914, two years after Dave was born.
+David DeJernett was just two years old when he first set foot into the Hoosier state.
 John DeJernett, Dave’s father, worked for the Baltimore and Ohio Railroad and moved his family from Kentucky to Washington.
 They settled in the west end of town, made up mostly of blue-collar workers and poorer families in the community.

 When Dave was eleven, a new grade school opened up close to his house – for whites only.

 Before he was old enough to be in high school, Dave was already working on a farm and delivering ice and coal to homes in the area to help provide for his family.
-At the same time, he was falling in love with the game of basketball.
+And at the same time, he was falling in love with the game of basketball.

 He played in backyards and on school grounds – a practice common for many young Hoosiers growing up in Indiana.
-He was an average student in school, as school work had a tendency to interfere with basketball.
+He was an average student in school, and unfortunately his studies had a tendency to interfere with basketball.

 —

 Burl Friddle had already made quite a mark on the game of basketball before he reached Washington.
-He was a member of the “The Franklin Wonder Five” that won three Indiana state titles from 1920-22.
+He was a member of the “The Franklin Wonder Five”.
+This team won three consective Indiana state high school titles from 1920-22.
 The same five players then went on to Franklin College and were undefeated National Collegiate Champions in 1923, beating Purdue, Notre Dame, Illinois, and Wisconsin in the process.

-After playing a year of pro ball after graduating, Burl started his first year as head coach at Washington High School in 1925.
+After playing a year of pro ball, Burl started his first year as head coach at Washington High School in 1925.
 He soon discovered “Big Dave” playing on the school playground.
 Visions of grandeur followed.

 The black population in Indiana doubled from 1910 to 1930.
 During the same period, the Ku Klux Klan saw unprecedented power in Indiana.
 By 1922, two thousand Indiana residents were joining the Klan weekly.
 That same year, the General Assembly of Indiana passed a bill creating “Klan Day” at the State Fair.

 D.C.
 Stephenson, a failed candidate for a Democratic state congress nomination in 1922, became the Grand Dragon of the Indiana Klan the next year.
 His conviction for the rape and murder of Madge Oberholtzer in 1925 was a blow to Klan membership.
 As the story was published in newspapers across America, Klan membership plummeted nationally.
-In Indiana, membership fell from 500,000 that year to 4,000 in 1928.
+In Indiana, membership fell from 500,000 in 1925 to only 4,000 three years later.

 Although the Klan in Indiana was largely dismantled, its’ ideologies had a firm hold on many citizens.
 In 1930, the same year Friddle and DeJernett would celebrate their state championship, two young black men were hanged by a violent mob on the courthouse lawn in Marion.
 The men were charged with murdering a man and raping a woman.
-Both were being held for trial.
+The accused were being held for trial, but the mob served as judge, jury, and executioners.

 Race relations had been a stain on the reputation of Indiana for many years.
 At this time, many viewed the state as widely segregated and hostile to change.
 If there was a catalyst to make positive strives in desegregation and civil rights, leave it to high school basketball.
 Friddle and Big Dave were ready and willing.